Mario0716/mario0716.github.io/_pages/about.md

   - /about.html
 ---

 I'm a third-year Master student from School of Computer Science and Engineering, Central South University.
-My research interest includes multimodal learning, reforcement learning and robotics.
+My research interests include multimodal learning, reforcement learning and robotics.

 I am advised by [Prof. Shichao Zhang](http://zhangdmlab.com/zsc/) of Multimedia Lab from School of Computer Science and Engineering, Central South University.